exercism/docs/building/tracks/practice-exercises.md

 It exists to help maintainers keep track of which tests are implemented, and to (optionally) document why a certain test isn't implemented.
 It can also be used to detect unimplemented tests.

-The [configlet][configlet] tool handles updating/syncing of this file with the data in the [problem-specifications repo][problem-specifications-exercises].
+The [configlet][configlet] tool handles updating/syncing of this file with the data in the [problem-specifications repo][problem-specifications-exercises] via the [configlet sync][configlet-sync] command.
 When syncing, configlet will, for each unimplemented test, ask whether to include that test or not.

 #### Example